 The architecture on the outside invites you to want to learn more about what happened on the inside during a time when there was not as much known about mental health.

 There are several special 2 hour Athens Asylum walking tours offered throughout the year for a more in-depth look at the history of the building and its former residents.

-Art lovers can enjoy the Kennedy Museum of Art gallery for free and then take a walk on the Cemetery Nature Trail and explore the nearly 700-acre grounds of the former hospital where you will see the gravesites of former patients and great views from 4 different trails.
+Afterward, you can take a walk on the Cemetery Nature Trail and explore the nearly 700-acre grounds of the former hospital.

-The University of Ohio campus is steps away from the Uptown Athens downtown with lots of unique shops and places to eat.
-A few of the highlights were the Athens Underground for one of kind vintage treasures, Mountain Laurel, Import House, and Artifacts Gallery for local and quirky gifts.
+The Ohio University campus is steps away from the Uptown Athens downtown with lots of unique shops and places to eat.

 Art with Heart

 One of the downtown stops that absolutely captured my heart was Passion Works Studio.
 When an organization combines a love of art and a love for adults with special needs, you know you are in a special place.

 Their mission is to invite makers of all abilities to work and thrive within partnerships celebrating the power of creativity, connection, and purpose.

 They are also home to Athen’s official flower the “Passion Flower.”
 The flowers are created from recycled aluminum printing plates from the local newspapers that are handpainted by artists of all types of abilities.